Performance Excellence Programs

-To address persistent, stubborn business problems, proficiencies are necessary that are perhaps insufficiently available within the organization.
+To address persistent, stubborn business problems and proficiencies are necessary that are perhaps insufficiently available within the organization.

-Competency development is usually thought to be synonymous with just training, but it reality it takes some thought to effectively and efficiently train the right people with the right skills.
+Competency development is usually thought to be synonymous with just training, but in reality, it takes some thought to effectively and efficiently train the right people with the right skills.

 4. Transform Processes

 Aside from the inherent advantage in delivering improvements, successful projects, especially in the early stages, bring visibility to the program, provide the training ground for Project Leaders, and provide the financial and cultural capital to fuel the program.